wandb/weave/DEVELOPMENT.md

-# Setting up Weave in development mode
+# Setting up Weave in development mode TEST CLA

 ## When do I need development mode?